 • seek dismissal from the guardianship if guardianship has been granted.

-HHSC notifies APS immediately if guardianship is not granted or HHSC seeks to dismiss a guardianship.
+HHSC OGS notifies APS immediately if guardianship is not granted or HHSC OGS seeks to dismiss a guardianship.
 If a temporary guardianship is not granted, HHSC completes the guardianship assessment of the client within 30 calendar days of the APS referral.

-If temporary guardianship is granted, HHSC completes the guardianship assessment of the client during the term of the temporary guardianship to determine whether seeking a permanent guardianship of the client is appropriate.
+If temporary guardianship is granted, HHSC OGS completes the guardianship assessment of the client during the term of the temporary guardianship to determine whether seeking a permanent guardianship of the client is appropriate.

 APS IH September 2014